Marriaga35/Sorting-Algorithm-Visualization/README.md

 Running the Application:

-The application is downlodaded to the local machine.
+The application is downloaded to the local machine.
 It's a runnable jar file that can either be ran by clicking on the jar file or implemented through the native computer's terminal.